nhossain819/Portfolio/README.md

 # NAYEEM HOSSAIN PORTFOLIO
 The files in this repository are samples of my programming abilities in SQL and Python.
 I am constantly adding to and updating this repository with work representative of my abilities.

-Python_Advanced:
+# Contents
--Shows my more advanced Python skills through a series of complex functions.
+Python_Advanced: Shows my more advanced Python skills through a series of complex functions.

-Python_Basics:
--Shows my grasp of basic Python concepts through a series of relatively simple functions.
+Python_Basics: Shows my grasp of basic Python concepts through a series of relatively simple functions.

-Python_Pandas:
--Shows my knowledge of column, row, and dataframe manipulation to achieve answers.
+Python_Pandas: Shows my knowledge of column, row, and dataframe manipulation to achieve answers.

-SQL:
--Shows my advanced knowledge of SQL through a series of complex queries.
+SQL: Shows my advanced knowledge of SQL through a series of complex queries.

-Sudoku_Solver:
--This is an ongoing project I am currently working on to practice my Python skills.
--The goal of this program is to take in any sudoku puzzle and return its solution.
+Sudoku_Solver: This is an ongoing project I am currently working on to practice my Python skills.
+The goal of this program is to take in any sudoku puzzle and return its solution.